CTU-Bern/links/README.md

     * [Michael Clarks documents](https://m-clark.github.io/documents.html) loads of tips and how-to for R
     * [Beyond Multiple Linear Regression: Applied Generalized Linear Models and Multilevel Models in R](https://bookdown.org/roback/bookdown-BeyondMLR/)
     * [An Introduction for Statistical Learning](https://www.statlearning.com/) includes a link to the PDF of the 1st edition
+    * [Statistical rethinking with brms, ggplot2, and the tidyverse](https://bookdown.org/content/4857/) is based on "Statistical rethinking" and fits models with the rbms package
   * tidymodel resources (mostly from [here](https://twitter.com/PipingHotData/status/1400278485327876096))
     * [A Gentle Introduction to tidymodels](https://rviews.rstudio.com/2019/06/19/a-gentle-intro-to-tidymodels/)
     * [Introduction to Machine Learning with the Tidyverse](https://education.rstudio.com/blog/2020/02/conf20-intro-ml/)